-Mini-Split Ductless A ductless heating and cooling system for use in smaller spaces or individual rooms.
-Mini- System split systems have two main components: an outdoor compressor/condenser and an indoor oystem. air-handling unit(s).
-MPGe Miles per gallon of gasoline equivalent.
-Think of this as being like MPG, but instead of presenting miles per gallon of the vehicle's fuel type, it represents the number of miles the vehicle can go using a quantity of fuel with the same energy content as a gallon of gasoline.
-This allows a reasonable comparison between vehicles using different fuels .
+Mini Culit Duations A duration is still a sub- sub- sub- for use is smaller and so is dividual resure.
+Mini Mini-Split Ductless A ductless heating and cooling system for use in smaller spaces or individual rooms.
+Mini- System split systems have two main components: an outdoor compressor/condenser and an indoor MPGe air-handling unit(s).
+Miles per gallon of gasoline equivalent.
+Think of this as being like MPG, but instead of winde presenting miles per gallon of the vehicle's fuel type, it represents the number of miles the vehicle can go using a quantity of fuel with the same energy content as a gallon of gasoline.
+This allows a reasonable comparison between vehicles using different fuels 24 .
 MSRP MSRP is the acronym for manufacturer's suggested retail price.
 MTCO2e Metric tons of carbon dioxide equivalent are a unit of measurement.
 The unit "CO2e" represents an amount of a GHG whose atmospheric impact has been standardized to that of one unit mass of carbon dioxide (CO2), based on the global warming potential (GWP) based on the global warming potential (GWP) of the gas.
 NESC National Electric Safety Code Nominal Dollar Nominal or current dollars have not been adjusted for inflation.
-Noncoincident Sum of two or more demands on individual systems that do not occur in the same Demand demand interval .
+Noncoincident Sum of two or more demands on individual systems that do not occur in the same Demand demand interval 25 .
 1-in-2 or 1-in-10 A statistical measure used for risk analysis.
 The probability or chance of something occurring one year such as a one-hour peak in year 2, 1-in-2 year, is 1 / 2 or 50%.
 A 1- in-10 year has 1/10 or 10% chance of occurring in any one year.
 Peak Demand The largest instance of power usage in a given time frame.
 Peak Diversity Peak Diversity Factor is the ratio of coincident peak demand to the non-coincident peak Factor demand over a given period.
 This ratio illustrates the relationship between the peak electricity use of a population relative to the sum of all individual peak electricity use within the population.
 A high peak diversity factor (100%) indicates that the individual units within the population peak simultaneously, whereas a low peak diversity factor illustrates that individual units within the population peak at different times.
-Peak Time Rebate A pricing mechanism designed to incentivize reducing energy during peak time events by offering a rebate.
+Peak Time Rebate A pricing mechanism designed to incentivize reducing energy during peak time events by Deeles Dient offering a rebate.
 Peaker Plant Peaker plant, also known as a peaking power plant or simply peaker, is a power plant that generally runs during times when demand for electricity is high or at its peak time.
 Peaker plants are typically gas turbines that burn natural gas.
-Photovoltaic (PV) PV is the process of converting sunlight into electrical energy using semiconducting materials.
-Power The rate of producing, transferring, or using energy, most associated with electricity.
-Power is measured in watts and often expressed in kilowatts (kW) or megawatts (MW) 26.
-PUC Public Utility Commission Quad Quadrillion Btu 10 Btu.
+Dhatavaltais (D)/) Photovoltaic (PV) PV is the process of converting sunlight into electrical energy using semiconducting Power materials.
+The rate of producing, transferring, or using energy, most associated with electricity.
+POWEI Power is measured in watts and often expressed in kilowatts (kW) or megawatts (MW) ^{26.} PUC Public Utility Commission Quad Quadrillion Btu 10^{15} Btu.
 The quantity 1,000,000,000,000,000(10 to the 15th power).
-Qualitative Qualitative data is descriptive, conceptual, and is non-numerical.
-Quantitative Quantitative data is anything that can be counted, measured, or quantified using a numerical value.
+27 Qualitative Qualitative data is descriptive, conceptual, and is non-numerical.
+Quantitative data is anything that can be counted, measured, or quantified using a Quantitative Pool time numerical value.
 Real-time Actual time of occurrence.
-Real-time Pricing Real-time Pricing is designed to charge each kWh delivered based on fluctuating wholesale prices or production costs.
-Renewable Natural RNG is derived from the decomposition of organic waste and has lower carbon Gas (RNG) emissions than conventional natural gas.
+Real-time Pricing Real-time Pricing is designed to charge each kWh delivered based on fluctuating wholesale Renewable Natural prices or production costs.
+RNG is derived from the decomposition of organic waste and has lower carbon Gas (RNG) emissions than conventional natural gas.